-Sure you were in situation when a website you want to open is loading “for ages” and you are bored and frustrated, so you just leave it without hesitation.
-Lots of things can make a website heavy: the loading speed depends on the hosting, GIF animations “weight”, amount of http requests, and of course the size of images you upload.
+Sure you were in a situation when a website you want to open is loading “for ages” and you are bored and frustrated, so you just leave it without hesitation.
+Lots of things can make a website heavy: the loading speed depends on the hosting, GIF animations “weight”, amount of HTTP requests, and of course the size of images you upload.
 In this post we will talk of the key things you need to know about image optimization to make your web pages load as fast as possible.

 Firstly, let’s define the main benefits of compressing images for the Web:

 As you probably know, the most popular image formats today are PNG and JPG.
-JPG is a more wide spread format used for stock photos, images and illustrations as well as those used on most modern websites.
-PNG is another popular format for images mostly used when it’s necessary to save a photo with the transparent background.
+JPG is a more widespread format used for stock photos, images and illustrations as well as those used on most modern websites.
+PNG is another popular format for images mostly used when it’s necessary to save a photo with a transparent background.

 Depending on the maximum width available for the large image size in your WordPress media library, you can instantly resize the image to that definite width in pixels.
 Initially, the given image was 1500×996 px by size and 881 kb big so you can resize it easily.